-- A worn or fouled spark plug can cause a loss of power, difficulty starting or rough idle (Figure 1). - If the spark plug is dirty, clean it with a wire brush and check the electrode gap.
+- A worn or fouled spark plug can cause a loss of power, difficulty starting or rough idle (Figure 3). - If the spark plug is dirty, clean it with a wire brush and check the electrode gap.
 Readjust if necessary.
 The correct gap is .020" (0.50mm). - The spark plug should be replaced after 40 hours of operation or earlier if the electrode is badly corroded. - Always use the recommended spark plug type.
-Using the wrong spark plug can severely damage the piston and cylinder (Champion RCYJ4).
+Using the wrong spark plug can severely damage the piston and cylinder (see specifications for part #).